My Personal Hell

 A signed resource has been added, modified, or deleted every time you attempt to run your app on-device I hope I can save you some trouble.

 This tends to happen to projects with extensions and the culprit appears to be CocoaPods.
-Somehow frameworks relevant to the main app were being copied to . . .
+Somehow frameworks relevant to the main app were being . . .

 There is no escape